christopherjude/trackademic/README.md

-# trackademic-web
+# Backend
-Codebase for the web dashboard of the trackademic app
+Codebase for the backend of the trackademic app